niwtr/map-walker/README.md

 2016-3-7
 Decision of using Python 2.7 has been changed to using Python 3.4.
 Keeping sharp & new is far better than staying outdated.

+2016-3-10
+The original design of transmitter module.

+2016-3-20
+Finished data designing, Including three means of transportation, 10 cities and hundreds of direct paths.

+2016-3-21
+Introducing mailer, the main machanism for module communication.
+More in the code!

+2016-3-21
+Mailer upgraded to version 0.3, the first ready-to-use version of mailer mechanism.

+2016-3-23
+Finished designation of all modules.

+2016-3-28
+Upgrading database managing module.
+The interface to sql server.

+2016-3-29
+Finished the first ready—to-use transmitter module, including MASS (Modularized Abstract Socket Server), version 0.23

+2016-4-7
+Added core algorithm of minimal-cost.

+2016-4-9
+Added core module.
+It serves as the main interface to the whole software.
+The Map-Walker is now usable!